Your Top Five Cyber Risks in Five Clicks with the Free Cyber Risk Analysis

 $3,000,000

-This calculation means that the company expects to lose an average of $3 million per year due to the vulnerability in the database.
+This calculation means that the company expects to lose an average of $3 million per year due to the database vulnerability.
 Security teams can report on this metric to executives to underscore the importance of mitigating this risk and provide mitigation tactics to deploy.
-Security teams should also use these calculations as a starting point to track risk remediation over time and changes in ALE.
+They should also use these calculations as a starting point to track risk remediation over time and changes in ALE.

 The FAIR model also considers the effectiveness of controls in reducing the risk of a loss event—the more effective the controls, the lower the ARO and ML.